Pulmonary vein: Variation

 Occasionally the three lobar veins on the right side remain separate, and not infrequently the two left lobar veins end by a common opening into the left atrium.
 Therefore, the number of pulmonary veins opening into the left atrium can vary between three and five in the healthy population.

 The two left lobar veins may be united as a single pulmonary vein in about 25% of people; the two right veins may be united in about 3%.

 Function

 The pulmonary veins play an essential role in respiration, by receiving blood that has been oxygenated in the alveoli and returning it to the left atrium.

 Clinical significance

 As part of the pulmonary circulation they carry oxygenated blood back to the heart, as opposed to the veins of the systemic circulation which carry deoxygenated blood.
+By definition, a vein is a blood vessel that carries blood to the heart, whether oxygenated or deoxygenated.

+A groundbreaking study published in 1998 identified the pulmonary vein as the predominant trigger for atrial fibrillation.
+Atrial fibrillation frequently results from bursts of tachycardia that originate in muscle bundles extending from the atrium to the pulmonary veins.
+Pulmonary vein anatomy is highly variable among atrial fibrillation patients.
+Pulmonary vein isolation by transcatheter ablation can restore sinus rhythm.
+As atrial fibrillation becomes more persistent, the junction between the pulmonary veins and the left atrium becomes less of an initiator and the left atrium becomes an independent source of arrhythmias.
+Pulmonary vein isolation ablation technology has used thermal methods (radiofrequency ablation or cryoablation), which can damage adjacent tissues, notably the esophagus, lung or phrenic nerve.
+Electroporation, however, eliminates the risk of thermal damage.
+Atrial fibrillation most often recurs after ablation because of pulmonary vein reconnection.

 On chest X-ray, the diameters of pulmonary veins increases from upper to lower lobes, from 3 mm at the first intercoastal space, to 6 mm just above the diaphragm.

 A rare genetic defect of the pulmonary veins can cause them to drain into the pulmonary circulation in whole or in part, this is known as a total anomalous pulmonary venous connection (or drainage), or partial anomalous pulmonary connection, respectively.